SQream/sqream_docs/getting_started/client_drivers/python/index.rst

 Python
 ^^^^^^^^^^^^

-The connector requires Python 3.6.5 or newer.
-To verify your version of Python:
+The connector requires Python 3.9.x To verify your version of Python:

 .. code-block:: console

    $ python --version
-   Python 3.7.3
+   Python 3.9.13

 PIP